Judith Sargent Murray: Letters

 At approximately age twenty-three, Judith Sargent Murray began making copies of her correspondence to create a historical record for future generations.
 These letter books, twenty volumes in all, were discovered in 1984 by Gordon Gibson and were published on microfilm by the Mississippi Department of Archives and History, where the original volumes reside.
-Containing approximately 2,500 letters, Murray's surviving letter make up one of the few collections of writings by women from this period in American history.
+Containing approximately 2,500 letters, Murray's surviving letters make up one of the few collections of writings by women from this period in American history.

 "On the Equality of the Sexes"

-"On the Equality of the Sexes" is a essay published by Judith Sargent Murray in 1790.
+"On the Equality of the Sexes" is an essay published by Judith Sargent Murray in 1790.
 Murray wrote the work in 1779 but did not release it until April 1790, when she published it in two parts in two separate issues of Massachusetts Magazine.
 The essay predated Mary Wollstonecraft's A Vindication of the Rights of Woman which was published in 1792 and 1794, and the work has been credited as being Murray's most important work.